elephantscale/es-training-new/solr/slides/Lucene_API.md

  * `Document`
      - Represents a collection of named Fields.
 Text in these Fields are indexed.
  * Field
-     - Note: Lucene Fields can represent both “fields” and “zones” as described in the textbook
+     - Note : Lucene Fields can represent both “fields” and “zones” as described in the textbook
      - Or even other things like numbers.
      - `StringFields` are indexed but not tokenized
      - `TextFields` are indexed and tokenized